 - Roof – Arguably the most important feature of a home.
 The roof is gone over in detail and will be described regarding its type, approximate age, and estimated remaining lifespan.

 - Structure and Foundation – Walls, framing, and footings.
 The bones of a house.
 This is important too (it holds up the roof).
 The type of construction will be described and also discusses doors, windows, siding or cladding, and visible portions of framing.

 - Plumbing – The types of water and waste piping will be discussed as well as any immediate need for repair and estimated remaining lifespan.
-There are also several types of recalled materials which are often seen that we watch out for.
+There are also several types of recalled materials that are often seen that we watch out for.
 Comments on water heaters are to be found here too.

 - HVAC – Heating, Ventilation, and Air Conditioning.
-Systems will be identified regarding type and fuel source (natural gas, electric, hot water etc.).
+Systems will be identified regarding type and fuel source (natural gas, electric, hot water, etc.).
 Heating systems will be checked in operation and cooling systems checked when temperatures permit (almost always in Southern California).
 To continue the trend, the age and estimated remaining lifespan will be given.

 - Site conditions such as fencing, paving, and drainage.

 These standards are slightly different for condominiums and townhouses.
 Reports for these types of properties will comment only on areas where the individual homeowner is responsible.
 Common elements such as building exteriors, roofing, and site conditions generally fall under the responsibility of the HOA.